PagerDuty/pdpyras/README.rst

 data will be retrieved one page at a time and the functions ``list_all`` and ``dict_all`` will not return until after the HTTP response from the final API call is received.
-Simply put, the functions will take longer to return if the total number of resuls is higher.
+Simply put, the functions will take longer to return if the total number of results is higher.

 **On Updating and Deleting Records:**